bartek01200/High-Speed-FPGA-Data-Acquisition-Board/README.md

 As a result, the project was completed through PCB design, HDL simulation, synthesis and timing verification rather than physical hardware testing.

-AI usage: Used AI for command-line guidance and toolchain troubleshooting.
+AI usage: Used AI for command line guidance and toolchain troubleshooting.
 All PCB design, HDL implementation, integration, simulation, and project documentation were completed by me.